01-edu/public/subjects/btreeapplybylevel.en.md

 ### Instructions

-Write a function, BTreeApplyByLevel, that applies the function given by fn to each node of the tree given by root.
+Write a function, `BTreeApplyByLevel`, that applies the function given by fn to each node of the tree given by root.

 This function must have the following signature.